Key polynomials for simple extensions of valued fields: Introduction

-Let $\g$ (resp. $\g'$) denote the value group of $\nu$ (resp. $\nu'$).
-Let $\g'_1$ denote the smallest non-zero isolated subgroup of $\g'$ (it may happen that $\g'_1=\g'$).
+The results comparing the value of a polynomial $f\in K[x]$ with the values of its Hasse derivative $\partial_bf$ (the definition of $\partial_b$ is recalled later in the Introduction) proved in \S\ref{Keypolanddiffop} led to an axiomatic characterization of key polynomials in \cite{DMS}.
+As well, this approach was used in \cite{NS4} to obtain another proof of the existence of a complete set of key polynomials.

-The main application of this theory that we have in mind is proving the local uniformization theorem for quasi-excellent noetherian schemes in positive and mixed characteristic.
-In Chapter 3 of his Ph.D. thesis (Institut de Math\'ematiques de Toulouse, 2013) J.-C. San Satrunino reduced the local uniformization theorem in the case of positive characteristic to the problem of the monomialization of the first limit key polynomial of a certain explicitly defined simple field extension $K\hookrightarrow L$.
-In Chapter 4 he proved a similar reduction for local uniformization in the case of mixed characteristic, but under some additional hypotheses.
-For the purposes of local uniformization, we will be mainly interested in key polynomials whose values lie in $\g'_1$.
-As soon as our algorithm produces a key polynomial whose value does not lie in $\g'_1$, we stop.
-Chapter 3 of the Ph.D. thesis of W. Mahboub (Institut de Math\'ematiques de Toulouse, 2013) develops the theory of key polynomials for valuations of arbitrary rank; here we limit ourselves to the minimum necessary for local uniformization.
+The main application of the theory of key polynomials (particularly, of point (1) above) that we have in mind is proving the local uniformization theorem for quasi-excellent noetherian schemes in positive and mixed characteristic.
+It has been shown recently that to prove the local uniformization theorem in the positive equicharacteristic case, assuming local uniformization in lower dimensions, it is sufficient to monomialize the first limit key polynomial of a certain explicitly defined simple field extension $K\hookrightarrow K(x)$ (see \cite{JCSS0}, Chapter IV, \cite{JCSS}, Theorem 6.5 and S. D. Cutkosky--H. Mourtada \cite{CM}).
+In Chapter V of his Ph.D. thesis (\cite{JCSS0}, Institut de Math\'ematiques de Toulouse, 2013), J.-C. San Saturnino proved a similar reduction for local uniformization in the case of mixed characteristic, but under somewhat restrictive additional hypotheses.

+Chapter 3 of the Ph.D. thesis of W. Mahboub (Institut de Math\'ematiques de Toulouse, 2013) develops the theory of key polynomials for valuations of arbitrary rank.
+Here we limit ourselves to the case $\text{rank}\ \nu_K=1$.

+The particular importance of the case $\text{rank}\ \nu_K=1$ is witnessed by a theorem of Novacoski--Spivakovsky that says that local uniformization along rank one valuations implies local uniformization in its full generality \cite{NS}--\cite{NS1}.